 • Increased muscle mass • Increased fiber size • Decreased fat tissue • Decreased connective tissue • Restored muscle tissue structure • Improved blood circulation • Improved skin condition

 PIET VAN DER MEER (SCI T12) ABOUT THE RISE STIMULATOR

 USE THE RISE STIMULATOR

 Its easy-to-use and compact size make the RISE Stimulator unique and perfect for home use.
-You only need to wet the sponge covers for the electrodes and place them on the muscles that are to be stimulated.
+You only need to wet the sponge covers of the electrodes and place them on the muscles that will be stimulated.
 Elastic bands keep the electrodes in the right place during stimulation.
 The stimulation process can be easily controlled with the controls and can be observed on the screen.

 Sign up – Newsletter

 WHO BENEFITS FROM THE USE OF THE RISE STIMULATOR?

 A flaccid paralysis is caused by a spinal cord injury that damages the nerves and is characterized by a complete loss of muscle function.
 Due to the nerve damage, there are no uncontrolled contractions or spasms.
 Examples of conditions that may benefit from the use of the RISE are plexus brachialis, spinal cord injuries with Cauda Equina syndrome and conus medullaris syndrome.